-We anticipate admitting approximately 2,300 refugees from Latin America and the Caribbean during FY 2015.
-Cubans compose the overwhelming majority of refugees resettled from the region.
+We anticipate admitting approximately 1,500 refugees from Latin America and the Caribbean during FY 2016, including Central American minors, Colombians, and Cubans.
 Historically, most Cuban admissions were former political prisoners and forced labor conscripts.
 The program was expanded in 1991 to include human rights activists, displaced professionals, and others with claims of persecution, which currently compose the majority of admissions.
-We expect about 600 Colombian refugees to be admitted to the United States during FY 2015.

-The proposed 3,000 ceiling for Latin America and the Caribbean for FY 2016 comprises Cuban refugees eligible for the in-country Priority 2 program; Central American Minors eligible for the in-country Priority 2 program; UNHCR-referred Priority 1 Colombians; as well as a small number of Priority 3 family reunification cases.
+The proposed 5,000 ceiling for Latin America and the Caribbean for FY 2017 comprises Cuban refugees eligible for the in-country Priority 2 program; Central American Minors eligible for the in-country Priority 2 program; UNHCR-referred Priority 1 Colombians and Central Americans; as well as a small number of Priority 3 family reunification cases.

-Proposed FY 2016 Latin America program to include arrivals from the following categories:
+Proposed FY 2017 Latin America program to include arrivals from the following categories:

 Priority 1 Individual Referrals 950

-Priority 2 Groups 2,000
+Priority 2 Groups 4,000

 Priority 3 Family Reunification 50

-Total Proposed Ceiling 4,000
+Total Proposed Ceiling 5,000